Want to live like the rich do? It’s actually a piece of cake when you know how they really spend their money.

 Sensationalism is entertaining.
 Perhaps that’s why so many people cling to the images of millionaires spending beau coup bucks in outrageous ways an think that that is how the rich really behave.

-hook up bars upper east side The truth is that high net-worth individuals do spend, save and accumulate their money differently than the average Joe and Joan, just not in the way that most people think.
+The truth is that high net-worth individuals do spend, save and accumulate their money differently than the average Joe and Joan, just not in the way that most people think.

 Take a look at how the rich really roll: